Contact NBU at (830) 608-8991 or (830) 608-8999 between the hours of 8 a.m. and 5 p.m., Monday through Friday for information about NBU easements.

 How can I locate buried utilities if I plan to dig on my property?

-For your safety, before you dig anywhere on your property, call 1-800-344-8377 (1-800-DIG-TESS).
-If you plan to dig more than 16 inches in depth with mechanical equipment, Texas law requires that you give utility providers notice prior to excavation by notifying DIG-TESS at least two (2) working days, but not more than fourteen (14) days prior to any excavation.
-Even if you plan to dig by hand, NBU encourages you to contact DIG-TESS and request an "electric locate" on your property.
-The DIG-TESS organization will notify NBU, and a utility crew will be sent to your property to mark and color code any buried lines.
-After calling DIG-TESS, you must also notify NBU for water/sewer locates at 830-608-8816.
+For your safety, before you dig anywhere on your property, call 811.
+If you plan to dig more than 16 inches in depth with mechanical equipment, Texas law requires that you give utility providers notice prior to excavation by at least two (2) working days, but not more than fourteen (14) days prior to any excavation.
+Even if you plan to dig by hand, NBU encourages you to contact 811 and request utility locates on your property.
+The organization will notify NBU, and a utility crew will be sent to your property to mark and color code any buried lines.

 What if I build a structure on an existing NBU utility easement?